 Some people or businesses who sell or supply electricity are exempt from our electricity licensing requirements.
 These people may need to register their exemption with us.

-Information on electricity licensing exemptions for sellers and suppliers
+Information on electricity licence exemptions for sellers and suppliers

 Overview

-Anyone supplying, selling, generating or transmitting electricity in Victoria must hold an electricity licence granted by us, or be exempt from that requirement.
+Anyone supplying, selling, generating or transmitting electricity in Victoria must hold a licence granted by us, or be exempt from that requirement.

 What are licensing exemptions and embedded networks?

-In Victoria, if you are engaged in the generation, supply, sale, transmission, or distribution of electricity, or the sale or supply of natural gas or operation of a natural gas distribution pipeline, you need a licence from the Essential Services Commission.
+In Victoria, if you are engaged in the generation, supply, sale, transmission, or distribution of electricity, or the sale or supply of natural gas or operation of a natural gas distribution pipeline, you need a licence from the Essential Services Commission (the commission).

 It is prohibited to engage in these activities without a licence unless you have either been specifically granted an exemption or are eligible for a general exemption.